john-z-yang/kafka-encabulator/README.md

   --schema TEXT                   JSON schema.
 (Mutually exclusive with
                                   --path)
   --count INTEGER                 Number of JSON objects to produce.
-  --seed TEXT                     Seed for the PRNG.
+  --seed TEXT                     Seed for PRNG.
   --arr-len <INTEGER INTEGER>...
-Min and max number of elements for the
+Min and max number of elements for arrays.
-                                  arrays.  [default: 0, 32]
+                                  [default: 0, 32]
   --int <INTEGER INTEGER>...
 Min and max values for integers.  [default:
                                   0, 65536]
   --float <FLOAT FLOAT>...
 Min and max values for floating points.
                                   [default: 0, 65536]
   --str-len <INTEGER INTEGER>...
 Min and max length for strings.  [default:
                                   2, 16]
+  --interval INTEGER              The interval (in ms) between each JSON.
+                                  [default: 0]
   --kafka <TEXT TEXT>...
 Kafka server and topic.
   --help                          Show this message and exit.
 ```